Twickenham conveyancing FAQs

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Twickenham might even save you a few mortgage payments on your old rate.

-Our conveyancing solicitors are on the panel for all major lenders, so whether you are you are moving to an interest-only mortgage with the Nationwide Building Society or to a capped-rate mortgage with the Darlington Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for every major lender - so whether you are you are moving to an interest-only mortgage with the Nationwide Building Society or to a capped-rate mortgage with the Darlington Building Society, our remortgage specialists can help.